aseldawy/CS167/Projects/Projects.md

 Given a start date, find the most hot top-5 topics among all tweets for the next continous 7 days for each country.

 # Rubric
-The final submissions will structured as follows:
+The final code submissions will structured as follows:
 ```console
 # XY is your section number (one of {21, 22, 23})
 # Z is your group number in your section (e.g., 1, 2, 3, ...)